-IssuesCivil Society Conflict Crisis Management Democratic Transitions Elections Extremism Geopolitics & Energy Security International Norms Migration National Security Peacekeeping and Peacebuilding Political Reform Politics & Diplomacy Resilience Resilience & Society Security & Defense Terrorism
+IssuesCivil Society Conflict Crisis Management Democratic Transitions Elections Extremism Freedom and Prosperity Geopolitics & Energy Security International Norms Migration National Security Peacekeeping and Peacebuilding Political Reform Politics & Diplomacy Resilience Resilience & Society Security & Defense Terrorism

-Dr. Patrick Quirk is a nonresident senior fellow in the Scowcroft Center for Strategy and Security.
-He also serves as senior director for strategy, research, and the Center for Global Impact at the International Republican Institute (IRI), a non-partisan organization dedicated to supporting democracy worldwide.
-In this role, he manages the team of more than 50 thematic experts, researchers, and global project staff who help IRI monitor and address emerging challenges to democracy globally.
+Patrick Quirk is a nonresident senior fellow with both the Atlantic Council’s Freedom and Prosperity Center and Scowcroft Strategy Initiative at the Scowcroft Center for Strategy and Security.
+He also serves as Vice President for Strategy, Innovation, and Impact at the International Republican Institute (IRI), a nonpartisan organization dedicated to supporting democracy worldwide.

-Before joining IRI, Dr. Quirk served as a member of the U.S. Secretary of State’s Policy Planning staff in the Department of State as the lead advisor for fragile states, conflict and stabilization, and foreign assistance.
-Prior to Policy Planning, he served in State’s Bureau of Conflict and Stabilization Operations (CSO) as Senior Advisor for Policy and Strategy.
-In this capacity, he was the chief political scientist for, and a lead author of, the 2018 Stabilization Assistance Review (SAR); led the team that developed and institutionalized CSO’s approach to mitigate conflict surrounding elections and political transitions; and deployed to Myanmar, Kenya, Ghana, Nigeria, and Tunisia to work on conflict prevention efforts.
-During his government service, Quirk received several Superior and Meritorious Honor Awards.
+Before joining IRI, Quirk served as a member of the US secretary of state’s Policy Planning Staff as the lead advisor for fragile states, conflict and stabilization, and foreign assistance.
+Prior to this role, he served in the US State Department’s Bureau of Conflict and Stabilization Operations (CSO) as senior advisor for policy and strategy.
+In this capacity, he was the chief political scientist for, and a lead author of, the 2018 Stabilization Assistance Review; led the team that developed and institutionalized CSO’s approach to mitigate conflict surrounding elections and political transitions; and deployed to Myanmar, Kenya, Ghana, Nigeria, and Tunisia to work on conflict prevention efforts.

-Dr. Quirk is an Adjunct Professor at Georgetown University, teaching courses on stabilization operations and political violence.
-Quirk earned a B.A. in History from Bates College and a Ph.D. in Political Science from Johns Hopkins University.
+Quirk is an adjunct professor at Georgetown University, teaching courses on stabilization operations and political violence.
+He earned a BA in history from Bates College and a PhD in political science from Johns Hopkins University.